toverainc/willow-autocorrect/README.md

 Voice assistants are supposed to be convenient, fast, and easy.
 If you have to repeat yourself why bother?

+We can use this "tight" matching to our advantage.

 ## Introducing Willow Auto Correct
 Willow Auto Correct smooths out these STT errors and more by leveraging [Typesense](https://typesense.org/) to learn and fix them.